 Teddy Russell, appointed by Lt.
 Gov. Casey Cagle

-Russell is a co-owner and the president of Russell Landscape.
+Russell is currently the CEO and owner of Russell Landscape.
 He earned a bachelor’s degree in Business Administration from the Terry College of Business at the University of Georgia.
 Russell and his wife, Courtney, have three children and reside in Atlanta.
+He is also on the board for the Council for Quality Growth, Georgia Chamber of Commerce, Gwinnett Chamber of Commerce and North Fulton Chamber of Commerce.

 Russell R. McMurry, P.E.